Slavery

 By Contested Histories Initiative

 In September 2021, the Modeste Testas statue in Bordeaux, which commemorates the city’s involvement in the slave trade, was covered in white plaster.
 Initially, the City Council believed there were racist motives behind the move, so they issued a legal complaint and started an investigation.
-However, it was established that… Read More
+However, it was established… Read More

 #173